Eilidh Adams

-Eilidh Adams (born 6 April 2004) is a Scottish professional footballer who plays as a forward for Hibernian of the Scottish Women's Premier League (SWPL), and for the Scotland women's national team.
+Eilidh Adams (born 6 April 2004) is a Scottish professional footballer who plays as a forward for Ipswich Town of the Women's Super League 2, and for the Scotland women's national team.

 Club career

 Born in Newcastle upon Tyne to Scottish parents and raised in Edinburgh, Adams began her youth career at Boroughmuir Thistle before joining Hibernian (the club her family supported), making her senior debut in 2019, aged 15.
 The COVID-19 pandemic disrupted her progress initially, but when football resumed she was named as the Scottish Women's Premier League's Youth Player of the Season for 2020–21.
 She agreed an improved contract with Hibs in May 2022, and featured on the losing side against Rangers in the 2022 Scottish Women's Premier League Cup final at the end of the year.

 After signing further contract extensions in January 2023 and October 2023 to keep her at Hibernian until June 2026, Adams missed the latter part of the 2023–24 season with a broken bone in her foot.

 Upon her return at the start of 2024–25 her performances were consistently strong, scoring at the rate of a goal per game as Hibs made a challenge for the title; she was named the SWPL's Player of the Month for January 2025.
 A month later she appeared in a second SWPL Cup final, but Hibs were unable to overcome Rangers who this time won by a 5–0 scoreline.
-They recovered to successfully hold off the challenges of Glasgow City and Rangers and clinched the title on 18 May with a 1–0 victory at Ibrox Stadium, winning the club's first SWPL championship in 17 years.
+They recovered to successfully hold off the challenges of Glasgow City and Rangers and clinched the title on 18 May with a 1–0 victory at Ibrox Stadium, winning the club's first SWPL championship in 18 years.
 Adams won both the Hibernian Women Player of the Year and Fans' Player of the Year awards for 2024–25.
 She was also nominated for both the PFA Scotland Women's Players' Player of the Year and Young Player of the Year and was named in the SWPL Team of the Year.
+In November 2025, Adams was voted the Scottish Women's Football 2024–25 SWPL1 Player of the Year.